jhucompilers/fall2022/assign/assign03.md

 # Compiler: semantic analysis

+*Note: if you are reading this, understand that this assignment description has not been announced publically yet.
+Important details could conceivably change before that happens.*

 *Note: this assignment description is preliminary, but includes enough information to start the assignment and make substantial progress.
 This description will be updated, and I will announce in class and